antimof/UxPlay/README.txt

     the omx (OpenMAX) driver used till now for this by [RPiPlay](http://github.com/FD-/RPiPlay), in favor of v4l2
     (Video4Linux2).
-The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but a backport to 1.18.4 for RPi OS (Bullseye) has been created, and will appear in some future update.
-If you cannot wait for the update, you can find [patching
+The GStreamer Video4Linux2 plugin only works with UxPlay since GStreamer-1.21.0.0 on the development branch, but backports to 1.18.4 for RPi OS (Bullseye) are appearing in current updates.
+In case the latest update has not yet appeared, or you are using a different distribution, you can find [patching instructions](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
-    instructions](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches)
     in the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki).
 Use the
     options `uxplay -rpi` ( or `uxplay -rpi -vs kmssink` on RPi OS Lite